 Depression and anxiety have been shown to be key causes of absenteeism and poor performance in Australian workplaces*.
-It follows that supporting your employees to regain their mental health makes good business sense.
+Supporting your employees to regain their mental health makes good business sense.
 But first steps first – how do you know when your staff might be mentally unwell?
-What are the telltale signs?
+Some of the telltale signs are listed below.
+For a more comprehensive approach, you may also want to look into mental health awareness training for your team.

-Depression is characterised by low mood and depleted energy, a feeling of hopeless about the future and a sense of low personal worth.
+Depression is characterised by low mood and depleted energy, a feeling of hopelessness about the future and a sense of low personal worth.

 4 workplace behaviours that may indicate depression are: